Why most GCs will fail to digitise their functions

 All functions have muscles.
 Things they have been trained to do - through repeated use.
 The most developed muscles are linear in nature and repeatable.
 Sales is good at selling, recruitment at hiring, etc.

-The biggest challenge functional leaders have is when are required to rapidly develop ‘non-linear’ (i.e. cross functional), less-frequent competencies - that are a new ‘core’ capability for the function or executive.
+The biggest challenge functional leaders have is when they are required to rapidly develop ‘non-linear’ (i.e. cross functional), less-frequent competencies - that are a new ‘core’ capability for the function or executive.
 Ask a GC how they select and sign up a new law firm to spend $100,000 - the answer is often as simple as a few emails and signed engagement letter.
 Ask them how they will spend half that amount on technology, and they will scratch their head… even though - because of the ‘sunk cost’ nature of professional services spend’ it is far more likely that it will not generate value.

 The trap: When you spend your career protecting the business from risk it is understandably hard to accept risk, particularly in unfamiliar terrain.
 Many legal functions try to address this through increased ‘rigour’.
 Which translates to: speaking with more vendors, involving more stakeholders and extending the process.
 Counterintuitively, research by Gartner shows this increases risk of you getting it wrong (i.e. purchase regret).